Ernst Busch Academy of Dramatic Arts

 The Ernst Busch Academy of Dramatic Arts (German: Hochschule für Schauspielkunst Ernst Busch, HFS), located in the Mitte district of Berlin, Germany, was founded in 1951 as the National Theatre School in Berlin with the status of college.
-In 1981, it was granted university status, and a year later it was renamed after the singer and East German actor Ernst Busch.
+In 1981, it was granted higher education status, and a year later, it was renamed after the East German singer and actor Ernst Busch.

 History

 Origins: 1905–1945

 The origins of the university go back to the Max Reinhardt drama school established in 1905 at the Deutsches Theater Berlin.
 The first training facility was the ground floor of the Palais Wesendonkschen, where Reinhardt lived, near the Reichstag.
 In 1914, Reinhardt's childhood friend and fellow theatre artist Berthold Held became the school's first director.

 Reinhardt emigrated in 1933, and the Nazis took over the theatre, along with the acting school.
 The director of the Deutsches Theater, Heinz Hilpert, secured subsidies for the first time in the school's history but struggled to keep the institution open.
 After 1945, Gustav von Wangenheim, back from exile in Russia, became director of the Deutsches Theater, shortly followed by Wolfgang Langhoff, who held the position for many years.